 - A. Green infrastructure should be identified, protected, restored, enhanced, and extended.
-The planning, design, and management of green infrastructure should be integrated, and the context carefully considered to ensure the most appropriate benefits are targeted, maximised and maintained. - B. Access to green infrastructure will be enhanced where possible. - C. Green Belt and Metropolitan Open Land (MOL) will be protected from inappropriate development in line with Policy GI1 (Green Belt and MOL). - D. Development will not be permitted on designated open space, other than for small-scale, ancillary facilities needed to support or enhance the proper functioning of the open space in line with Policy GI2 (Open Space). - E. There should be no net loss of green space in the borough.
-Additional green space provision will be supported. - F. The quality and functionality of green infrastructure will be enhanced. - G. Biodiversity should be enhanced both retrospectively and in new development, particularly where this will strengthen local ecological networks or address deficits in line with policy GI3 (Biodiversity); - H. Drainage is considered, and flood risk reduced giving priority to natural SuDS provision in line with Policy CN4 (Sustainable Drainage): - I. Green spaces should be multifunctional providing a range of ecosystem services and benefits, targeting local need; - J. Local food growing measures (allotments, urban gardens, stop and grow) will be supported in line with Policy GI5 (Food Growing): - K. Opportunities for cross-borough collaboration and the consideration of green infrastructure in an integrated way as part of a network will be pursued.
+The planning, design, and management of green infrastructure should be integrated, and the context carefully considered to ensure the most appropriate benefits are targeted, maximised and maintained. - B. Access to green infrastructure will be enhanced where appropriate. - C. Green Belt and Metropolitan Open Land (MOL) will be protected from inappropriate development in line with Policy GI1 (Green Belt and MOL). - D. Development will not be permitted on designated open space, other than for small-scale, ancillary facilities needed to support or enhance the proper functioning of the open space in line with Policy GI2 (Open Space), the only exception to this would be for sporting facilities in line with Policy CI3. - E. There should be no net loss of green space in the borough.
+Additional green space provision will be supported. - F. The quality and functionality of green infrastructure will be enhanced. - G. Biodiversity should be enhanced both retrospectively and in new development, particularly where this will strengthen local ecological networks or address deficits in line with policy GI3 (Biodiversity); - H. Drainage is considered, and flood risk reduced giving priority to natural SuDS provision in line with Policy CN4 (Sustainable Drainage); - I. Green spaces should be multifunctional providing a range of ecosystem services and benefits, targeting local need - J. Green spaces should support the historic environment through their ability to enhance heritage assets and link to local history; - K. The retention and integration of existing trees, and new tree planting, will be encouraged, in line with Policy GI4 Urban Greening, Landscaping and Trees; - L. Local food growing measures (allotments, urban gardens, stop and grow) will be supported in line with Policy GI5 (Food Growing); - M. Opportunities for cross-borough collaboration and the consideration of green infrastructure in an integrated way as part of a network will be pursued.